itsjoesullivan/van/2013/08/npm-bin.md

 #Defining binaries in NPM

 I've never quite known how to properly create global apps.
-A brief survey of how other people have done so follows.
+A brief survey of how other people have done so follows, then a wrapup.

 ##Express